NicolasLearn/holbertonschool-simple_shell/README.md

 ## Project Information
 ### General requirements

- * Allowed editors: vi, vim, emacs
- * All your files will be compiled on `Ubuntu 14.04 LTS`
+ * All your files will be compiled on `Ubuntu 20.04 LTS`
  * Your C programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall` `-Werror` `-Wextra` and `-pedantic`
  * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
  * No more than 5 functions per file